greguu/linux_kernel_xtm2_richland/README.md

 };
 ```

-- Todo : Port the cambria-support patch to a richland-support patch and test first with just porting the EHCI support.
+- Note : The board seems to be identified as KIXRP435, "Intel KIXRP435 Reference Platform" and there is no complete support in the kernel for this platform.
+It falls back to basic IXDP425 support with some exemptions for IXP43x CPU's.
+For POC the USB support code will be included in ixdp425-setup.c

 # Next ?